Application of the European regulation on short selling

 Focus on the European Regulation 236/2012 on short selling that frames short positions in shares and sovereign debt.
 In this section, you will also find file containing the history of net short positions published since 1st November 2012.

-Any natural or legal person who holds a short position equal to or higher than 0.2% of the share capital of a company whose shares are admitted to trading on a European trading venue, if the main market for the share in question is located in Europe, must notify the competent Authority of this position within one trading day.
+Any natural or legal person who holds a short position equal to or higher than 0.1% of the share capital of a company whose shares are admitted to trading on a European trading venue, if the main market for the share in question is located in Europe, must notify the competent Authority of this position within one trading day.
+The notification threshold set at 0.2% in Regulation 236/2012 was reduced to 0.1% following the entry into force of Commission Delegated Regulation 2022/27.
+It entered into force on 31 January 2022.

 When the net short position is equal to or higher than 0.5% of the share capital, the competent authority publishes this information.